RonenNess/sini/README.md

 - Removed `CreateDefaults()` from ini config.
 Just create an empty instance instead.
 - Renamed the config key for multiline to `MultilineContinuation` and turned it into a string to support multiple characters.

+# 1.1.1

+- Updates .net version to 7.
+- Fixed bug when converting ini to objects with booleans that are not 'true' or 'false'.
+- Removed useless old folder from git.

 # License

 SINI is distributed with the permissive MIT license.